pomubry/video-trimmer/README.md

 00:06:37.363633333 00:07:16.536100000
 ```

-This example will cut the video into five segments:
+This example will cut the video one by one:
 from `00:04:21.427833333` to `00:04:52.191900000`, and then
 from `00:05:04.470833333` to `00:05:44.243900000`, and so on.